gummyworm/monster/README.md

 #### Go (`C= + g`)
 The go command begins execution and returns to the debugger only when a breakpoint is encountered.

+#### Trace (`C= + t`)
+Trace is similar to `GO`, but the debugger executes the program as a series of STEPs instead of running the program binary directly.
+This is useful because it allows the debugger to break if any watched memory location is accessed.

 #### Notes on memory swapping
 While the debugger and user program have isolated memory banks in the address space